-Open Die Forging vs Closed Die Forging
+Open Die Forging vs Closed Die Forging: Key Differences and Applications

 When it comes to shaping and strengthening metal, forging is one of the most established manufacturing processes.
 Within this field, two widely used methods—open die forging and closed die forging—are based on similar heating and deformation principles but differ in how the dies interact with the metal.Open die forging allows the metal to flow freely between flat or simple dies, while closed die forging confines the metal within a cavity to achieve an exact shape and tolerance.